BryceHackett/BonusBet/README.md

 # Further Extensions
 Some interesting further extensions to this program to better simulate reality would be:
 * Add multiple bonus bets over a period of time
-* Add an response time to the bonus bet so that it only is effective for a period of time
+* Add a response time to the bonus bet so that it only is effective for a period of time
-*
+* Change the bet size multiplier to a distribution instead of a constant
+* Add proper Bayesian inference to the distributions